• Skip to primary navigation

 And of course, pigs in blankets are not just for Christmas.
 You can serve these delicious treats any time you are making a roast dinner.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 How to freeze pigs in blankets

-To freeze, let the pigs in blankets cool on the baking tray, then just place the baking tray into the freezer and leave for a few hours until the rolls are completely frozen.
+To freeze, let the pigs in blankets cool on the baking tray, then place the baking tray into the freezer and leave for a few hours until the rolls are completely frozen.

 Transfer them to a large plastic bag and freeze them for up to three months.
 Open freezing in this way ensures the pigs in blankets will stay separate in the freezer.

-When you are ready to use them, remove as many as you will need from the freezer and place them on a baking sheet and bake at 200C / 400F for 30 minutes.
+When you are ready to use them, remove as many as you will need from the freezer place them on a baking sheet and bake at 200C / 400F for 30 minutes.

 Make in advance

-You can make also make these up to two days in advance and store them in a covered container in the refrigerator until you are ready to bake them.
+You can also make these up to two days in advance and store them in a covered container in the refrigerator until you are ready to bake them.

-Pin for later
+Save for later

-If you would like to try making your own homemade pigs in blankets why not save this recipe to one of your Pinterest boards so you can find it easily when you need it.
+If you would like to try making your own homemade pigs in blankets why not save this recipe to one of your Pinterest boards so you can find it easily when you need it?
 Just click on the image below.

-Other recipes
+Related recipes

 A plate of festive pigs in blankets.